C-section care after birth: What do you need to know?

-Firstly, congratulations on the birth of your child!
-Although this is an amazing time in your life, initially it can be challenging to care for your baby after having a c-section and often self-cares can take a back seat.
+Although this is an amazing time in your life, initially it can be challenging to care for your baby after having a c-section and often self-care can take a back seat.
 It is quite common for belly birthing mothers to feel sore, weak, and fearful to move following this procedure.
 However, reconnecting to the area and waking up the tissue are two of the most important things to do following caesarean delivery.

-The following document is a guide of helpful tips on caring for your c-section wound and should not replace medical recommendations nor replace seeking medical advice when required.
+The following is a guide of helpful tips on caring for your c-section wound and should not replace medical recommendations nor replace seeking medical advice when required.

 Coughing/ sneezing and getting out of bed can be painful for the first few weeks.
 To help reduce this pain and support your wound during these activities, try to apply a gentle pressure with a towel or a small pillow over the incision.
 Mothers are often concerned that pain relief will mask their symptoms and they will push too hard however we have found this not to be the case.
 Pain relief is there to help you with your recovery and allow you to move in a more natural pattern, therefore avoiding secondary complications.
 We as physio’s encourage you to take the medication as you required in line with the doctor prescribed recommendations.